 Clean grease, oil, dirt and water off surfaces to be foamed.

 Always wear respirator, protective eyewear, impervious gloves, suitable work clothes or Tyvek suit, during use.

-If you want to reuse the nozzle tips be sure to acquire the acetone solvent.
+If you want to reuse your nozzle tips be sure to acquire an acetone based solvent for cleaning.

 Remove nozzle packet (TF600 kits the nozzles are in the “A” box) and read enclosed instruction booklet.

 Safety: Always have trigger safety lock “On” when setting the kit up.

 2. Attach the hoses to the tanks using the wrench provided.